 Once you have completed the Checklist, you can electronically complete the application form and submit it to EthicsInfo@uclan.ac.uk where the appropriate administrator will deal with it.
-Please remember to prefix the subject field with the name of the Committee appropriate for your School (see chart above) in any email you send as this will help the administrators immensely.
+Please remember to prefix the subject field with the name of the Committee appropriate for your School (see chart above).
 A first outcome to all applications may normally be expected within ten working days, subject to your timely responses to any queries raised.